Aslemammad/vite-plugin-cloudflare/README.md

 client, and in a Vite plugin, we can inject our middlewares along vite ones.
-Vite-plugin-cloudflare injects a middleware, that is responsible for handling the worker, to those middlewares, therefore, every request from the client (browser) may come to your worker first, before vite native middlewares, which these requests can be assets, transforms and other types of vite-related requests that should not be handled by vite-plugin-cloudflare and instead, they should be handled by vite.
+Vite-plugin-cloudflare injects a middleware, that is responsible for handling the worker, So every request from the client (browser) may come to your worker first, before vite native middlewares.
+These requests can be assets, transforms and other types of vite-related requests that should not be handled by vite-plugin-cloudflare and instead, they should be handled by vite.